Late night on KISS FM from Foley Street

 Over the St. Patrick’s weekend 1986, Dublin station KISS FM (1985-1986) organised a charity fundraiser for the Irish Society for Autistic Children.
 Listeners were invited to pledge £1 or more and station DJs collected money on the streets of Dublin near the KISS FM studios in Foley Street in the north inner city.
 The highlight of the weekend was a disco dancing marathon at the nearby North Star Hotel.

-This airchecked recording includes live links with station manager David Baker from the city centre, using what seems to be first generation of mobile telephony in Ireland.
+This airchecked recording includes live links with station manager David Baker from the city centre, using what appears to be a radio mic.
 David refers to the imminent arrival of an outside broadcasting unit from Radio West in Mullingar but for the moment, listeners have to tolerate telephonic audio quality.
 There are links with the disco event in the nearby North Star Hotel, presumably using an FM or VHF link, and plenty of interactions with listeners.
 Other voices heard are Colm Mooney, Gareth Scully, Bryan Lambert, Clem Francis, Suzanne Duffy, Keith Shanley and Rachel Walsh (aka Fionnuala Sweeney, who went on to bigger pirates and eventually RTÉ and CNN).
 The recording also includes occasional snippets from Radio Nova, which would close down a few days later.

 Charity fundraising weekend on KISS FM